cstrachan88/PokemonGo.API/README.md

 ## Credits

-Credits to AeonLucid, johnduhart and for making public proto available.
-Saved a lot of work!

-Also credits to [FeroxRev](https://github.com/FeroxRev) and [wertzui](https://github.com/wertzui) for getting this API to where it is.
+* [AeonLucid](https://github.com/AeonLucid) - for making the protos available
+* [FeroxRev](https://github.com/FeroxRev) - for doing a significant amount of work on this API
+* And all the other contributors who have made these projects possible